 – optional input attenuation for “two-wire” microphones as a gain setting

 – XLR-3-M, XLR-5-M, or RJ45 (four-channel impedance balanced output without internal battery) output options

 – extended case only; auxiliary minijack input or output no longer available due to space constraints.

-The 5V-12V converter cable will also be available for order on April 1.
+The 5V-12V converter cable is also available for order on June 1.

 Andrew Caldwell: 4